Yegorich555/web-react/README.md

    - `npm run build-prod` - building production version (minimized and optimized).
 The project will be builded into `build` folder.
 You can change destination in `webpack.common.js (line 19)`
    - `npm run build-dev` - building development version
    - `npm run serve` - building development hot-reloaded version with webpack-dev-server

-## How to re-use project

-1. In the header of this repo located button  `Use this template 📗` (in top-right corner).
-Click on the button and select **Create a new repository**
-2. Clone created repository to local disk and in console add branches from template repo
-  - `git remote add template https://github.com/Yegorich555/webpack-must-have`
-  - `git fetch --all`
-3. Great.
-Now you have repo tied with template-repo :)

 ## Recommended VSCode extensions